postmanlabs/newman/README.md

 $ newman run file-upload.postman_collection.json
 ```

-## Using Newman with the Postman Pro API
+## Using Newman with the Postman API

 1 [Generate an API key](https://app.getpostman.com/dashboard/integrations)<br/>
 2 Fetch a list of your collections from: `https://api.getpostman.com/collections?apikey=$apiKey`<br/>